imbeimainz/DeeDeeExperiment/news/index.md

 - Addressed the points raised in the Bioc review

-- Expended the supported DEAs (as simple `data.frame` object that contains at least three columns named `log2FoldChange`, `pvalue`, and `padj`)
+- Expanded the supported DEAs (as simple `data.frame` object that contains at least three columns named `log2FoldChange`, `pvalue`, and `padj`)